rzn-example-classroom/git-and-github-intro/README.md

 Commits are accompanied by a message and, optionally, a description.
 If you're changing more than a few lines of code, you should write a description that tells others what you changed in the commit.
 Then, briefly summarize your changes in the commit message.
 Commits also record a timestamp (when the changes were made) and an author (who made the changes).
 [Learn more about making commits here.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop)

 You should make commits frequently to save your work.
-Making commits often makes it easier to describe what you've done in the commit message and description, since there's less changes to summarize.
+Making commits often makes it easier to describe what you've done in the commit message and description, since there are fewer changes to summarize.
 In GitHub Desktop, you can select certain files or even certain lines of code to be included in a commit.
 This allows you to make more granular commits.
 To select all changes for the current commit, check the highlighted box below.

 ![GH Guide Commits 1](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/b5e18ede-82ce-43af-a07a-5532919cde78)
 ![GH Guide Commits 2](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/7f8bbdc2-826d-40f9-9584-7cfe79e489d4)